-The search for love is a universal one.
-Yet, when it is found, it is soon replaced with problems, such as the reality of the other person, our own issues or the interference of other people and life.
+Although the search for love is a universal one, once it is found, the joy is soon replaced with problems such as the reality of the other person, our own issues or the interference of other people and life.
 If there is not outward conflict then there is usually conflict within ourselves.
 To follow the search for personal love is unsatisfactory, yet, to reject the search is more unsatisfactory.
 Relationships are, generally, the most meaningful and powerful learning experience we tend to have in life.

 The quest for love is not wrong.
 However, who we are putting in command of the search party is flawed.
 Given no other apparent guide, we put our ego in charge of the mission.
 That’s like putting a young child in charge of the household.
 He or she will oscillate between being a demanding tyrant and being overwhelmed with irrational terror.
 The ego asserts that it desperately wants love.
 Yet, it is structurally incapable of accepting it.
 It cannot thrive or even survive long-term in the presence of real love.
 Should we trust that it is going to lead us to the very thing that will destroy it?
 When the ego is our commander-in-chief, it will work against finding and aligning with love.
 Although it will claim that it is diligently seeking love, it is doing the opposite.
 Whenever it is in the territory of real love, it gets nervous and defensive and soon goes AWOL or defects to another team.